data-edu/data-science-in-education/_book/16-teaching-data-science.md

 walkthroughs for common data science and education questions.
 This is especially important in data science because we do not have all of the right answers in this text.
-Moreover, there is not one right statistical model or algorithm, technique to write code, or piece software and set of tools to utilize.
+Moreover, there is not one right statistical model or algorithm, technique to write code, or piece of software and set of tools to utilize.

 Thus, the text features walkthroughs that reflect the types of challenges that